PostHog/posthog.com/contents/blog/brand.md

 This was the most important conversation Tim and I had before launching PostHog.

-It was going to be free on launch day, but users would still be wary of wasting their time deploying a badly supported, broken, or insecure piece of open-source software.
-All risks people might associate with software produced by a two-person startup.
+It was going to be free on launch day, but we knew users would still be wary of wasting their time deploying a piece of software produced by a two-person startup.

 Being open source helped.
 People could inspect the code for themselves, but we concluded the majority would turn away _at_ the website, the docs, and the readme before glancing at a line of code.

-That's why we set out to create a website and brand that felt both unique and intentional.
+That's why we set out to create a website and brand that felt both unique and intentional, including a [public handbook](/handbook) that explained what we were doing, why, and how.

 As a counter example, an obviously templated or one-pager style website signals: